 Introversion gives an individual enough time to think, be creative.
 Interesting thing is we don't find friends who talk about topics that interests us, unfortunately.
 Rather than talking sh*t it's better to remain in solitude.
 I see people spending most of their life gossiping about events and persons, such a waste of time!!

 "Cheap discuss persons, mediocres discuss events, legends discuss ideas." - Eleanor Roosevelt

 Personally, I see being Introverted has made me look inside and have found happiness.
 I see being in solitude is the time when I'll be actually happy.
 Finally, by the grace of my Gurus I've reached a stage of "Needing nothing (outside) attracts everything."

 Credits- Mind's journal

 To conclude, being Introverted doesn't mean you are anti-social or you are great.
 I see we need to accept the life's truths and truths about ourselves, accordingly take advantage of it.
-We need to give something back to the society and serve humanity.
+We need to give something back to the society and serve humanity & serve the divinity within.

 Hope this inspires you!